eurostat/gridviz/docs/reference.md

 [![square color webgl category style](img/styles/squarecolorcatwgl_lc.png)](https://eurostat.github.io/gridviz/examples/styles/squarecolorcatwgl.html)

 This style displays each cell as a square, with a changing color based on a categorical variable.
-This style uses webGL and should thus be used to display grid cells at detailled resolutions.
+This style uses webGL and should thus be used to display grid cells at detailed resolutions.

 -   See [this basic example](https://eurostat.github.io/gridviz/examples/styles/squarecolorcatwgl.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/styles/squarecolorcatwgl.html)).